harshdipsinh2/tailor/README.md

 4. Push to the branch
 5. Create a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details

 ## 📞 Support

-For support, email support@tailormanagement.com or create an issue in the repository.
+For support, email harshdipsinhgohil730@gmail.com or create an issue in the repository.